alee34161/CPSC-362-Project/README.md

 ## Backend

-database/.cpp is compiled with the following command:\
-	g++ -o nameofexecutable nameoffile.cpp -lmysqlcppconn
+Main code is in the index.js file.\

 ### HOW TO RUN BACKEND:

 	On Linux the command is "node index.js" in the backend directory.
+\
 	**To test with frontend, refer to HOW TO RUN FRONTEND section above.**